researchart/rose6icse/submissions/reusable/icse20-main-1059/README.md

 For a list of all available algorithms and subjects, read the help page of the program.

 ## Subject Programs
-The subject programs may be included inside the following folders inside the working directory of the program:
+Some subject programs are included inside the following folders inside the working directory of the program:

 Path | Program
 :----|:--------